rcbm/union-python/README.md

 # Union-Python
-A Python client library for using the Union Billing API
+A Python library for using the Union Billing API